realpython/python-guide/docs/starting/install/macos.rst

 real-world use.
 In particular, you should always install Setuptools, as it makes it much easier for you to install and manage other third-party Python libraries.

-The version of Python that ships with OS X is great for learning, but it's not good for development.
-The version shipped with OS X may be out of date from the `official current Python release <https://www.python.org/downloads/mac-osx/>`_, which is considered the stable production version.
+The version of Python that ships with macOS is great for learning, but it's not good for development.
+The version shipped with macOS may be out of date from the `official current Python release <https://www.python.org/downloads/mac-osx/>`_, which is considered the stable production version.